michelezamuner/sloth-tools/nursery/README.md

 and of :true, :true # evaluates to :true
 ```

-However, we can use anonymous relations and matches in order to avoid defining explicit sub-relations:
+We can use anonymous relations in order to avoid defining explicit sub-relations:

 ```sloth
 rel and of v is match v in